pepri/subtitles-editor/README.md

 # Subtitles Editor

-This editor allows you to make edits to SubRip Text (SRT) files with subtitles - shift the timestamps or do a linear correction.
+This editor allows you to make edits to SubRip Text (SRT) files with subtitles - shift the timestamps, do a linear correction, or translate them to another language.

 ## Features

 - Colorizer for SubRip Text (SRT) files.
 - Shift all timestamps by a specific time value.
 - Linear correction by mapping two existing time stamps to new values.
+- Translate subtitles to different languages.
 - Only subtitles in selection are affected.
 If there is no selection, all subtitles are affected.

 ## Usage